-Free data tool helps community track housing trends and challenges in Santa Barbara County | News Channel 3-12
+Free Data Tool Helps Community Track Housing Trends and Challenges in Santa Barbara County | News Channel 3-12

 “There's a lot of regional difference between housing issues in our county.
 The county is large and diverse, so we see a variety of different issues related to different local jurisdictions and unincorporated communities," said Mia Lewis.

-It covers 9 main areas including housing affordability and availability, regional economy and workforce, and information regarding homelessness.
+It covers nine main areas including housing affordability and availability, regional economy and workforce, and information regarding homelessness.

 The data comes from sources including the U.S. Census bureau and local homelessness counts.